AkashSahu33-code/Covid-19-Analysis-and-Visualization-/README.md

 # Covid-19-Analysis-and-Visualization-
  This project performs large-scale time-series analysis of global COVID-19 data to evaluate infection trends, recovery dynamics, and regional transmission patterns.
 The workflow includes data cleaning, transformation, aggregation, and comparative statistical analysis across multiple epidemiological parameters.
+The workflow begins with extensive data preprocessing, including handling missing values, standardizing data formats, and performing structured aggregation across temporal and geographical dimensions.
+Key analytical metrics such as growth rates, rolling averages, active case trends, and case fatality ratios were computed to better understand the dynamics of pandemic spread.

+Time-based feature construction was performed to identify peak transmission periods, surge cycles, and cross-regional variation in case intensity.
+Comparative statistical analysis enabled the identification of high-variance regions and anomaly spikes across confirmed, recovered, and fatality counts.

+To support interpretability, multiple visualization formats were developed, including line charts for trend evaluation, bar charts for regional comparison, scatter plots for correlation assessment, and bubble charts to represent multi-dimensional relationships.
+These visual representations simplify complex time-series data and enhance the clarity of analytical findings.

+The project demonstrates how structured data modeling and visual analytics can be applied to large-scale global datasets to extract meaningful insights.
+By transforming raw pandemic data into interpretable patterns, this analysis highlights the role of data-driven approaches in understanding outbreak progression, evaluating public health impact, and supporting informed decision-making during crisis scenarios.